 How to cut down on repeated ant pest control services

 The entire ant colony needs to be eradicated if you want to avoid repeated services.
 Merely spraying the ants you see with insect repellents won’t solve the problem.
 Killing just these foragers is not enough to gain control, although it may feel like progress for a while.
-That’s because these foraging worker ants comprise only about 10 percent of colony.
+That’s because these foraging worker ants comprise only about 10 percent of the colony.
 The rest, including the queen, are hidden from your sight.

 When choosing professional ant pest control services, make sure your pest technician only uses baits and non-repellent insecticides.
 That way, the active ingredients are easily picked up and shared among colony members and ultimately the queen.
 With the queen killed, that means the end of the entire ant colony and no more repeated ant pest control services!

 ANT & GARDEN ORGANIC PEST CONTROL has addressed hundreds and hundreds of ant problems for more than two decades.
-I’ve successfully eradicated entire ant colonies using only safe, family and pet-friendly organic pest control solutions.
+I’ve successfully eradicated entire ant colonies using only safe, family, and pet-friendly organic pest control solutions.
 If you’re experiencing an ant problem in your home this season, send me a message or give me a call at 503-713-9590 and I’ll guarantee your home will remain ant-free the whole year through!